 You will also get a few burn scars to keep as souvenirs.
 You cannot work around hot ovens, fryers, grills, pans, pots, grease, and boiling water without eventually burning yourself.
 It happens to everyone.
 Grab a pickle and apply it to the burn immediately.
 This will take the burn away and you will be back over the stove in no time.
 As a bonus, if you can manage not to pop the blister, you will develop a callous that is impervious to heat on that spot.

 When you finally do get home from work, you will have earned a shower.
 Not that it will make the smell go away completely.
 Fortunately, you will be used to the smell of grease, sweat, and smoke in no time.
 It will permeate your pores as well as your car, home, and anything you wear to work.
-What you won’t do when you get home from work is cook dinner.
-After making food for 250 people, ordering pizza will seem like a fine idea.
+What you wont do when you get home from work is cook dinner.
+After making food for 250 people, ordering pizza will seem like a fine idea, if it is for you, check this neapolitan pizza vs sicilian pizza comparison.